 Get outside of your comfort zone and meet new people.
 Join a book club.
 Go to meetups in your area.
-Join a small group at church.
 Introduce yourself to your neighbors.
 Say hi to the girl riding the elevator with you.
 Go out with your coworkers after work.
 Find ways to connect with new people and build relationships with them.
 You may be lucky, as I was, and move somewhere where you already know people who live there.
 If so, reach out to them and try to rekindle that relationship.
 Don’t isolate yourself.
 Push through the anxiety and say Hello!

 Get outside your comfort zone and meet new people.

 Call your mom or your dad or your brother or your best friend.
 Don’t pretend that texting them is fine.
 Make time to talk to or Skype with the important people in your life so they stay important people in your life.
 Just because you moved somewhere new, doesn’t mean you have to lose contact.